sundaybest3/F2024_Final/README.md

    2. Students will be able to tell the countability of the noun from the sentence.

 🌲 Target Learners
-   High school students first grade
+   🍀High school students first grade

 🌲 Contents
-   Unit 2 Reading Texts from Common English 1 (Visang)
+   🍀Unit 2 Reading Texts from Common English 1 (Visang)

 🌲 Lesson Plan